Automation is the future of self storage, but what do you need to consider when you choose to implement these tools?

 High initial costs

-In the long-run, automation will cut down on various overhead costs such as employee salaries and building costs.
-However, most automation endeavours will require quite a high initial investment.
+In the long run, automation will cut down on various overhead costs such as employee salaries and building costs.
+However, most automation endeavors will require quite a high initial investment.
 While not necessarily a bad thing, you’ll have to consider whether your current budget can accommodate such a change, or whether it’s the best way to spend your money at the current time.